Citation, DOI, disclosures and article data

-Plain radiography is insensitive to the early changes of discitis / osteomyelitis, with normal appearances being maintained for up to 2-4 weeks.
-Thereafter disc space narrowing and irregularity / ill definition of the end-plates can be seen.
-In untreated cases, bony sclerosis may begin to appear in ~ 10-12 weeks.
+Plain radiography is insensitive to the early changes of spondylodiscitis, with normal appearances being maintained for up to 2-4 weeks.
+Thereafter disc space narrowing and irregularity or ill definition of the vertebral endplates can be seen.
+In untreated cases, bony sclerosis may begin to appear in 10-12 weeks.

-CT findings are similar to plain film, but more sensitive to earlier change.
-Additionally surrounding soft tissue swelling, collection and even epidural abscesses may be evident.
+CT findings are similar to plain film but are more sensitive to earlier changes.
+Additionally, surrounding soft tissue swelling, intervertebral disc enhancement with contrast, collections (e.g. paraspinal and psoas muscle abscesses), and even epidural abscesses may be evident.

-This is the imaging modality of choice due to very high sensitivity and specificity.
-Also useful in differentiation between pyogenic infection, tuberculous / fungal infection or a neoplastic process.
+MRI is the imaging modality of choice due to its very high sensitivity and specificity.
+It is also useful in differentiating between pyogenic, tuberculous, and fungal infections, and a neoplastic process.

 - low signal in disc space (fluid)

-- low signal in adjacent endplates (bone marrow oedema)
+- low signal in adjacent endplates (bone marrow edema)

 - high signal in disc space (fluid)

-- high signal in adjacent endplates (bone marrow oedema)
+- high signal in adjacent endplates (bone marrow edema)

 - loss of low signal cortex at endplates